Frequently Asked Questions for Complainants

 How long will the investigation and any other processes take?

-All attempts are made to investigate the incident and, if necessary, adjudicate the case within 60 business days from when it is reported to the University.
-However, there are some reasons a case may be delayed beyond that timeframe.
-If you ever have questions about the status of your report, you may contact the Office of Community Standards at ocs@tamug.edu
+All attempts are made to investigate the incident and, if necessary, adjudicate the case within the minimum amount of time that would allow for proper care and due process from when it is reported to the University.
+If you ever have questions about the status of your report, you may contact the Title IX office at 979-458-8407 or at civilrights@tamu.edu.

 What guidelines apply to me as a complainant in the student conduct process?

-Guidelines that apply to student conduct conferences in cases of alleged sexual misconduct, sexual harassment, dating violence, domestic violence, or stalking can be found here in Student Rule section 24.1.4 (For Student Rule section 24.1.4 only, "complainant" means any person who is the alleged recipient of alleged behaviors concerning sexual misconduct, sexual harassment, dating violence, domestic violence, or stalking that are currently under review by the Office of Community Standards)
+Guidelines that apply to student conduct conferences in cases of alleged sexual misconduct, sexual harassment, dating violence, domestic violence, or stalking can be found here in Texas A&M Rule 08.01.01.M1. or in more detail on the Office of Civil Rights and Title IX website.

 What are my options for participation in the student conduct process?